Les Village, Bali, Indonesia

 This situation continued for nearly 20 years.
 In the early 2000s, when reefs were already damaged and degradation reverberated, government still did not come to help; however, the NGO Yayasan Bahtera Nusantara (YBN) came and provided much needed support to the fishers.
 Originally engaging the fishers under the guise of a buyer, the YBN provided fishers with training and new equipment for environmentally friendly fishing, thus moving from cyanide to using nets and barriers only.
 The approach that the NGO helped to implement was particularly successful since it acknowledged the fisher’s belief system, thus helping Les Village fishers transform from the destroyer to the guardian.

-This approach touched the village’s fishers.
-The value of environmentally friendly fishing that was implemented brought back fishers consciousness about the balancing of life.
-They realized that using cyanide meant demolishing their own natural resources, since they suffered from the effects of using cyanide: fish stocks diminished, coral reefs gone, and economically broke.
-Thus, Les Village’s ornamental fishing community worked with the NGO to recover their marine livelihood.
+The value of environmentally-friendly fishing that was implemented brought back fishers’ consciousness about the balance of life.
+They realized that using cyanide meant demolishing their own natural resources, since they suffered from the effects of using cyanide: diminished fish stocks, disappearing coral reefs, and heavy debt.
+Thus, Les Village’s ornamental fishing community worked with the NGO to restore their marine livelihood.

-1. Established a new marine ornamental fish group that committed to ecologically-friendly fishing practices (no cyanide), and community-based marine environmental management.
+1. Establishment of a new marine ornamental fish group that committed to ecologically-friendly fishing practices (no cyanide), and community-based marine environmental management.

-2. Creating artificial reefs to enhance Les Village’s marine diversity.
+2. Creation of artificial reefs to enhance Les Village’s marine diversity.

 3. Designing a community-based no-take zone.

-4. Improving their beliefs that “Karma” does exist, and that “if we treat our nature good, nature will give us good fish”.
+4. Improvement of the belief that ‘karma’ does exist, and that “if we treat our nature good, nature will give us good fish”.

-YBN worked with the Marine Aquarium Council (MAC) around 2005 to legitimate the environmental-friendly transformation on marine ornamental fish trade in Les Village.
+Around 2005, YBN worked with the Marine Aquarium Council (MAC) to legitimise the environmental-friendly transformation on marine ornamental fish trade in Les Village.
 Not only fishers, but also the middlemen and exporters were certified as eco-friendly actors.
 Although the certification expired in 2008, fishers continued to apply the sustainable eco-friendly fishing methods.
 Now, LINI (Indonesian Nature Foundations), an environmental NGO, works with Les Village fishers to continue this sustainable way.

 Practical Outcomes

-The success of this conservation movement by Les Village’s communities of marine aquarium fishers was not independent.
+The success of this conservation movement by Les Village’s communities of marine aquarium fishers was a collective effort.
 Several factors and important actors were involved:

 Leadership – The NGO’s leadership was the most powerful tool for motivating this community to move from using cyanide to using environmental friendly fishing practices.

 Community Social Capital – The community has very high social capital and unity due to their interrelatedness and common history (Figure 4).
-They, inadvertently, destroyed their marine environment together, suffered together, and are recovering their livelihood together.
+Together, they inadvertently destroyed their marine environment, suffered, and are recovering their livelihood.
 Togetherness and trust is the biggest part of this community’s social capital.

 Support Networks – The village has an extensive support network with NGOs, researchers (from universities) and trade chain actors that buy and sell their eco-fish.